compsci201/compsci201.github.io/markov/3-word-markov-model.md

 <img src="img/junit_example2.PNG" alt="All green vs red">

+Remember, JUnit tests <b>are not a guarantee of correctness</b>.
+While failing a correctly written JUnit test indicates your class is incorrect, the opposite is not always true.

 ####The WordMarkovModel class

 You’ll implement a class named WordMarkovModel that extends the abstract class AbstractModel class.
 This should be very similar to the MapMarkovModel class you wrote, but this class uses words rather than characters.